-The alternative to providing the testing environment API is simulating the working scenarios.
-In this case, the testing environment takes control over "underwater" parts of the system and "plays out" all external agents' actions.
-In our coffee example, that means that, after the order is submitted, the system will simulate all the preparation steps and then the delivery of the beverage to the customer.
+The alternative to providing the testing environment API is to simulate the working scenarios.
+In this case, the testing environment takes control over the "underwater" parts of the system and "plays out" all external agents' actions.
+In our coffee example, this means that after the order is submitted, the system will simulate all the preparation steps and then the delivery of the beverage to the customer.

-The advantage of this approach is that it demonstrates vividly how the system works according to the API vendor design plans, e.g., in which sequence the events are generated, and which stages the order passes through.
-It also reduces the chance of making mistakes in testing scripts, as the API vendor guarantees the actions will be executed in the correct order with the right parameters.
+The advantage of this approach is that it vividly demonstrates how the system works according to the API vendor's design plans.
+For example, it shows the sequence in which events are generated and the stages the order passes through.
+It also reduces the chance of making mistakes in testing scripts since the API vendor guarantees that the actions will be executed in the correct order with the right parameters.

-The main disadvantage is the necessity to create a separate scenario for each unhappy path (effectively, for every possible error), and give developers the capability of denoting which scenario they want to run.
-(For example, like that: if there is a pre-agreed comment to the order, the system will simulate a specific error, and developers will be able to write and debug the code that deals with the error.)
+The main disadvantage is the necessity to create a separate scenario for each unhappy path (effectively, for every possible error) and give developers the capability to specify which scenario they want to run.
+(For example, like this: if there is a pre-agreed comment in the order, the system will simulate a specific error, and developers will be able to write and debug the code that deals with the error.)